 7. Pictures with live animals

-In the large squares of very touristic cities such as in Jemna El-Fna in Marrakesh, you might encounter people walking around with animals such as snakes or monkeys.
+In the large squares of very touristic cities such as in Jemma El-Fna in Marrakech, you might encounter people walking around with animals such as snakes or monkeys.

 When you walk by, these scammers place the animal on you and invite you to take a picture.
 They may even snatch your camera out of your hand to take a picture of you with the animal.
 They then try to convince you into paying them a super large sum of money for the picture you took with their critters.